HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 ---
-title: Hangfire 1.8.0
+title: Hangfire 1.8.0 RC 3
 author: odinserj
 category: [release, news]
-summary: First-class queue support for jobs, enhanced "Deleted" state and a lot of Dashboard UI improvements like full-width and optional dark mode support.
+summary: First-class queue support for jobs, enhanced "Deleted" state, and a lot of Dashboard UI improvements like full-width and optional dark mode support.
 ---

 After three years of development, a brand new version of Hangfire is finally here.
 It offers a set of great new features like first-class queue support for background jobs, the enhanced role of the Deleted state that now supports exceptions, more options for continuations to implement even try/catch/finally semantics, better defaults to simplify the initial configuration and various Dashboard UI improvements like full-width and optional dark mode support.